AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-modules.md

  </tbody>
 </table>

-See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront trigger module](#object-types-available-for-each-workfront-trigger-module).
+See a list of the Workfront object types for which you can use this module in [Workfront object types available for each Workfront module](#object-types-available-for-each-workfront-trigger-module).

 +++

-### Actions {#actions}
+### Actions
 <!--
 * [Convert object](#convert-object)
 * [Create a record (attaching custom forms)](#create-a-record-attaching-custom-forms)